microsoft/SpeciesClassification/PyTorchClassification/snakes/snake.md

 ## Steps to replicate the results

 - Follow the steps in [README.md](README.md) to create the required docker or conda environment.
-- Download the data from [here](https://www.aicrowd.com/challenges/snake-species-identification-challenge/dataset_files) and store it inside data repository in the root directory.
+- Download the training and test data from [here](https://www.aicrowd.com/challenges/snake-species-identification-challenge/dataset_files)
+- Unzip the training and test zipfiles into a folder called "data" in the PyTorchClassification directory, or symlink a directory called `data` to point to your data directory.
+When you unzip the training data, images should end up in `data/train` (e.g. `data/train/[class]/[filename].jpg`).
+Test data should end up in `data/round1/[filename].jpg`.

 - Run the following commands: